MarciaC18/Automated-Workflow-for-Protein-Ligand-LIE-Linear-Interaction-Energy-Calculations/README_ligands.md

 ## Input Files

-- `L#.pdb`: PDB file for each ligand (where `#` is the ligand number).
+- `#.pdb`: PDB file for each ligand (where `#` is the ligand number).
 These files should come from crystallography or docking with prior preparation (e.g., using Schrödinger’s LigPrep).
 - `OPLS2005_all.prm`: Base OPLS parameter file required to generate specific ligand parameters.
 - `lig.fep`: Base file for Free Energy Perturbation (FEP).